cezarovici/goLayouter/README.md

 ```
 <br>

-Suppose you want to create the file structure for a web application that uses the Gin framework and Docker.
-Your input file might look something like this:
+For a web application that uses the Gin framework and Docker.
+The input file might look something like this:

 ```sh
 mywebapp